Workday/canvas-kit/COMPOUND_COMPONENTS.md

 ### What is a Behavior Hook?

-A behavior hook usually applies to a sub-component and describes the events and attributes that are applied to a sub-component's element.
-A behavior hook takes in the model and developer-defined HTML attributes and return a merged object of events and HTML attributes.
+A behavior hook usually applies to a sub-component and describes attributes that are applied to a sub-component's element (i.e. `aria-labelledby`, or `onClick`).
+A behavior hook takes in the model and developer-defined DOM attributes and return a merged object of attributes. `(Model, HTMLAttributs) => HTMLAttributes`.

 ### Why Behavior Hooks?

 A behavior hook allows us to more easily reuse functionality between components with similar sub-components.
 They also provide another layer of composition to compound components.
-They are usually the accessibility layer of a sub-component and not the HTML element directly.

 For example, the `MenuModel` contains model's internal state and events, but doesn't handle external DOM events directly.
 The behavior hook is the glue between the model and DOM elements.
 A `useMenu` behavior hook might look like this: